MaxHass12/credit-demo/NOTES.md

 A negative that the about of data transmitted is large because the entire state needs to be transmitted.

-NOTE : In CRDT, a server is not required in the sense of a program which handles requests and generates response.
+NOTE : In CRDT, a server is not required in the traditional sense of a program which handles requests and generates response.
 In the demo, server only exists to broadcast the information from 1 replica to other replicas.
 This can also be done by P2P architecture.

 Libraries provide readymade implementation of CRDT.

 # Limitations of CRDT

-- All of the major application providers favour _strong consistency_ and hence they opt for server-led, event driven architecture.
+- All of the major application providers (Google Docs, Evernote, etc) favour _strong consistency_ and hence they opt for server-led, event driven architecture.
+CRDT are not ideal for that use case.
--

 # Properties of CRDT